skanna/tcpigeon/README.md

 $ cd tcpigeon
 $ npm install
 ```
- You also need the *nc* command (netcat) on a Linux envoronment in order to run tests.
+ You also need the *nc* command (netcat) on a Linux environment in order to run tests.

 ### Run tests: